-The parcel is Zoned as Estates.
+The parcels are Zoned as Estates.
 Estates zoning provides lands for low density residential development in a semi-rural to rural environment, with limited agricultural activities.
+Allowable density is 1 unit per 2.25 acres, or 1 unit per lot if under 2.25 acres.
 In addition to low density residential density with limited agricultural activities, the E district is also designed to accommodate as Conditional Uses, Development that provides services for and is compatible with the low density residential, semi-rural and rural character of the E district.

-Figure 17 - Zoning
+Figure 18 - Zoning

-Figure 18 -Future Land Use
+Figure 19 -Future Land Use